Scott Fava

 Scott Fava (born 19 January 1976 in Kiama, Australia) is an Australian retired rugby union footballer.

 Super 14

 Scott Fava began his Super Rugby career with the Queensland Reds in 1999, playing for three seasons before moving on to the ACT Brumbies.
 At the Brumbies, Fava was named Best Forward in 2004.

-For the 2006 season, Fava joined the new Western Force side which were part of the expansion of the Super 12 to become the Super 14.
+For the 2006 season, Fava joined the new Western Force side which was part of the expansion of the Super 12 to become the Super 14.
 During the season, Fava was relegated to the bench after failing a club alcohol breath test.
 Fava made 87 appearances in Super Rugby.

 He later became the first person to play for all Australian Super 14 sides when he joined the Waratahs.
 He later retired due to injury after the 2009 season.

-Fava played for Eastwood and became the first person to win the Ken Catchpole Medal three times, voted as the most outstanding player in the Sydney club competition in 2002, 2003 and 2004.
+Fava played for Eastwood and became the first person to win the Ken Catchpole Medal three times, being voted the most outstanding player in the Sydney club competition in 2002, 2003 and 2004.